todddrinkwater/ruby_hangman/README.md

 2. Admin input for word to guess X
 3. Admin Type checking X

-4. Display word length with letters replaced with _ 's
+4. Display word length with letters replaced with _ 's x
 5. User inputs single letter
 6. User type checking
 7. Check if letter is in word